sofianinho/training/network/ipv6.md

     - Were you able to ping the local address ?
         - If no, please explain why; otherwise what did you use on your ping6 command ?

+### Bonus: Using an ipv6 in ipv4 tunnel

+In this bonus part, we are going to enable IPv6 communication in the digitalocean private network between 2 VMs.
+This is blocked by default and only IPv4 works, so we are going to use a generic ipv6 in ipv4 tunnling (IP protocol 41)

 ## Neighbor Discovery protocol

 In this section, we are going to create a router advertisement configuration using RADVD program.